-$$\therefore$$ $u = 5$ m/s and $v = 1$ m/s.
+$\therefore$ u = 5 m/s and v = 1 m/s.

-Example 11: Two cars are moving in the same direction each with a speed of 45 km/h.
+Two cars are moving in the same direction each at a speed of 45 km/h.
 The distance separating them is 10 km.
 Another vehicle coming from the opposite direction meets these two cars in an interval of 6 minutes.
 The speed of the vehicle is